mongodb/docs/source/server-status.rst

    The ``asserts`` data structure provides an account of the number of asserts on the database.
-While assert errors are typically uncommon, if there are non-zero values for the ``asserts`` check the log file for the mongodb for more information.
+While assert errors are typically uncommon, if there are non-zero values for the ``asserts``, you should check the log file for the ``mongod`` process for more information.
 In many cases these errors are trivial, but should be investigated.

 .. describe:: asserts.regular